7 min read

 1. Spring Cursive Handwriting Practice ✍️

-Use spring-themed CVC flashcards and have students “plant” words in flower patches or match them to pictures.
-Bonus: add movement by hopping to the right garden patch!3.
-Alphabet & Number Matching 🐝
+Use spring-themed CVC flashcards or CVCE Flashcards and have students “plant” words in flower patches or match them to pictures.
+This is also great to put in a pot.

 Outdoor Spring Activities 🌞